tyseraph/neutron_reaction/README.md

    python -m neutron_reaction.app
    ```

-   The application opens with a page titled `欢迎使用核数据智能评价平台` where
+   The application opens with a page titled `核数据智能评价平台` that provides
-   you can access the platform introduction, workflow diagram, and a quick-start
+   an overview of the project goals, lists the main features, and offers links to
-   video, or immediately begin a new task.
+   nuclide selection, help, documentation, and other sections of the site.

 ## Directory Structure